1. Preparing your environment for installation

 Configure your hosts for the pull-based transport.
 For more information, see Transport modes for remote execution in Managing hosts.

-3.4.
-Adding lifecycle environments to orcharhino Proxies
+3.3.
+Adding lifecycle environments to orcharhino Proxy Servers

-If your orcharhino Proxy has the content functionality enabled, you must add an environment so that orcharhino Proxy can synchronize content from orcharhino Server and provide content to host systems.
+If your orcharhino Proxy Server has the content functionality enabled, you must add an environment so that orcharhino Proxy can synchronize content from orcharhino Server and provide content to host systems.

-Do not assign the Library lifecycle environment to your orcharhino Proxy because it triggers an automated orcharhino Proxy sync every time the CDN updates a repository.
+Do not assign the Library lifecycle environment to your orcharhino Proxy Server because it triggers an automated orcharhino Proxy sync every time the CDN updates a repository.
 This might consume multiple system resources on orcharhino Proxies, network bandwidth between orcharhino and orcharhino Proxies, and available disk space on orcharhino Proxies.

 You can use Hammer CLI on orcharhino Server or the orcharhino management UI.